pedro-abundio-wang/computer-vision/docs/blogs/nn-setting-up-the-data-and-the-loss.md

         url: '#'
 ---

-## Setting up the data and the model

 In the previous section we introduced a model of a Neuron, which computes a dot product following a non-linearity, and Neural Networks that arrange neurons into layers.
 Together, these choices define the new form of the **score function**, which we have extended from the simple linear mapping that we have seen in the Linear Classification section.
 In particular, a Neural Network performs a sequence of linear mappings with interwoven non-linearities.
 In this section we will discuss additional design choices regarding data preprocessing, weight initialization, and loss functions.

 ### Data Preprocessing